 A radiation environment plan with assessment made in accordance with the Guide for Radiation Protection of the Environment (Australian Radiation Protection and Nuclear Safety Agency [ARPANSA], 2015) for the mining licence area and the specific controls overlay area.

 Additional plans, and amendments to plans, are expected to be developed throughout the project in response to the conditions of approval, monitoring results, and review and updates to the environmental risk assessment.

-Table 12.7 Scope of management plans